vikchupak/Kubernetes/volumes/index.md

   - So a pod requests a volume by a claim
   - **Namespaced**
 - Storage Class
+  - Created via yaml files
+  - To provide Persistent Volumes dynamicly when Persistent Volume Claim claims it (automated process)
+  - **Storage backend is defined in the Storage Class component via "provisioner" attribute.
+Each storage backend has its own provisioner.**
+    - internal: `kubernetes.io`
+    - external
+  - Requested by Persistent Volume

 ## Summary

-1\.
-Persistent Volume created and configured to use storage backend 2\.
+- 1\.
+Persistent Volume created and configured to use storage backend
+- 2\.
 Pod claims Volume via Volume Claim
-3\.
-Volume mounted into pod according to the Volume Claim 4\.
+- 3\.
+Volume mounted into pod according to the Volume Claim
+- 4\.
+Volume mounted from Pod to Container

+Via Storage Class

+- 1\.
+Storage Class has configured storage backend via provisioner
+- 2\.
+Persistent Volume refers to Storage Class in config
+- 3\.
+Pod claims Volume via Volume Claim
+- 4\.
+The claimed Persistent Volume file uses/refers the Storage Class which creates another Persistent Volume that meets the needs of the claim.
+- 5\.
+Volume mounted into pod according to the Volume Claim
+- 6\.
 Volume mounted from Pod to Container